shisa-ai/shaberi/README.md

 # Then run the judge (assumes your OPENAI_API_KEY is in the env already):
 python judge_answers.py -m shisa-ai/shisa-v1-llama3-8b

+# Make sure you have new answers and judgements
+git status

+# To generate updated results
+python results_vizualization.py
+cat output.csv
 ```

 Changes made: